ajerboa/Viscoelastic-Clot-Model2/README.md

 This model only requires a standard computer with enough RAM to support in-memory operations.

 ## Software Requirements
-Running the model code requires MATLAB R2018a or newer (recommendation).
+Running the model code requires MATLAB R2021a or newer (recommendation).
 Install MATLAB according to MathWorks installation guide [here](https://www.mathworks.com/help/install/install-products.html).

-CHECK THE VERSION OF MATLAB YOU HAVE ON THE DESKTOP

 # Initializing and User Instructions
 1. Open MATLAB.